-- (a) A railroad company may cause to be filed railroad corridor maps and any revisions thereto showing existing railroad corridors and other railroad property with the Department of Transportation Rail Division.
+- (a) A railroad company may file railroad corridor maps and any revisions thereto showing existing railroad corridors and other railroad property with the Department of Transportation Rail Division.
+Any railroad corridor map filed pursuant to this subsection shall indicate the county recorded book and page or file number of the deed or other legal document by which the right-of-way was acquired by the railroad company.
 Railroad corridor maps filed pursuant to this subsection shall be filed electronically and made publicly available on a Web site maintained by the Department of Transportation Rail Division.
 When a railroad company files the railroad corridor maps pursuant to this subsection, the maps shall be conspicuously stamped or marked "For Informational Purposes Only, Pursuant to G.S.
 136-199" and shall identify the name of the railroad company that owns, and if different, operates the railroad corridor, including trade names.
-Information included in the maps is for informational purposes only and shall not result in a presumption of ownership in the railroad company or any other party. - (b) When a railroad company files railroad corridor maps pursuant to subsection (a) of this section, the railroad company shall file a "Notice of Filing Railroad Corridor Maps" ("Map Notice") with the register of deeds in the county where the railroad corridor and other railroad property is located.
+Information included in the maps is for informational purposes only and shall not result in a presumption of ownership in the railroad company or any other party. - (b) When a railroad company files railroad corridor maps pursuant to subsection (a) of this section, the railroad company shall file a "Notice of Filing Railroad Corridor Maps" (Map Notice) with the register of deeds in the county where the railroad corridor and other railroad property is located.
 This Map Notice shall identify that the railroad corridor maps have been filed under subsection (a) of this section.
 For purposes of indexing with the register of deeds only, the railroad company(s) shown on the recorded Map Notice as filing the Map Notice may be deemed by the register of deeds to be the "Grantors" and the only parties to the instrument. - (c) When a railroad company files railroad corridor maps pursuant to subsection (a) of this section, a copy of the railroad corridor maps, and any revisions thereto, provided under subsection (a) of this section also shall be furnished to the North Carolina Society of Surveyors pursuant to a license agreement for use by the North Carolina Society of Surveyors.
-Maps provided to the North Carolina Society of Surveyors pursuant to this subsection shall be for informational purposes only and shall not result in a presumption of ownership in the railroad company or any other party.
+Maps provided to the North Carolina Society of Surveyors pursuant to this subsection shall be for informational purposes only and shall not result in a presumption of ownership in the railroad company or any other party."